osuosl/presentation-ganeticon2014/source/design-discussion.rst

 .. note::

-    And we also want to be careful that we are not asking for accommodation of our square peg into a round solution
+    - And we also want to be careful that we are not asking for accommodation of our square peg into a round solution.
+    - We don't have very specific design proposals, but want to make the team aware of the use cases we are working with, which may inform design decisions.

 Overview
 ========